estevez-dev/ha-client.app/help/mobile_app_integration.md

 [Back to top](#help-pages---mobile-app-integration)

+## Devcie name
+On [first app start](/help/connection#quick-start) you can choose device name for your integration.
+All entity names created by this integration will depend on that name.

+If you want to change device name for already created integration, you need to remove *Mobile App: [your device name]* from Home Assistant **Configuration** - **Integrations**, then restart your server and launch HA Client once again.
+The app will ask you to create new integration allowing to change default device name.

 ## Notifications

 HA Client supports sending notifications from Home Assistant to the app.

 For now notificationas could only have title and text.
 No actions supported yet.
-After mobile app will be registered and your Home Assistant will be restarted you'll get a new `notify` like `notify.mobile_app_egor_s_pixel_3_xl`.
+After mobile app will be registered and your Home Assistant will be restarted you'll get a new `notify` like `notify.mobile_app_egor_s_pixel_3_xl` (depends on [device name](#device-name)).
 It can be used to send notifications to HA Client on a specific device.
 Just call this service with some data:

 ```yaml
 {"title":"Oi!", "message":"Something is moving on your backyard!"}